BagpipesRbetter/Notes/README.md

 ---

-This Is where I host all of my notes for class and personal, if i gave you this link its very easy to go and find what you need
+This Is where I host all of my notes for class and [[Personal]], if i gave you this link its very easy to go and find what you need